jz674/Markov-Documentation/README.md

 To empower companies of all sizes to focus on innovation and launching to markets faster without compromsing user experience.

 # How Does Markov Work
 All you need to do is forward your users' API requests traffic to Markov.
-You have total autonomy in choosing which requests you want to forward to us and which features to test.
+You have total autonomy in choosing which requests you want to forward to us, and in turn, which features to test.

 Essentially, Markov operates in two steps.
 Below is a diagram depicting the functionality of the service: